rcrtss/rcrtss.github.io/_projects/4_liquid_mix.md

     </div>
 </div>
 <div class="caption">
-    Prototype circuit for the final project for Embedded Systems course as part of the Mechatronics Engineering Bachelor's degree.
+    Prototype circuit for the final project of the Embedded Systems course as part of the Mechatronics Engineering Bachelor's degree.
 </div>

 <!-- ########## INTRO ########## -->